Moving Beyond Wishes … It’s About Author and Publishing Goals

-Everyone knows someone who starts a sentence with “I wish…” I wish I had a better job … I wish I made more money … I wish I could lose 20 pounds … I wish I could go on vacation … I wish I had a bigger home … I wish I had a new car … I wish ….
-I wish … I wish …
+Everyone knows someone who starts a sentence with “I wish…” I wish I had a better job … I wish I made more money … I wish I could lose 20 pounds … I wish I could go on vacation … I wish I had a bigger home … I wish I had a new car … I wish … my book was a bestseller … I wish … I wish …

-There’s nothing wrong with wishing.
-What is wrong is when road blocks are created from all the talk (or thoughts) and no action.
+For authors, there’s nothing wrong with wishing, or dreaming.
+What is wrong is when road blocks are created from all the talk (or thoughts) and zero action to start converting the “wish” or “dream” to action.

 Wishing only leads to frustration, sabotaging your dreams, your goals.
 It needs more.

 To transition from wishing to success, you need some necessary ingredients.
 Wishing for a better job or more pay can be construed as the first step, but only if you add factors that will get you to the desired goal.

 Start with how you verbalize, write or phrase your goal.
 If you say or think, “I want to be on the USA Today Bestseller list,” it’s not enough.
 What’s your plan on getting there?
 What are you doing in marketing, right now to benchmark forward movement?
 Do have an idea of how many books need to be sold?

 Being specific will move you in that direction.

 Move it from your mind to paper… or your computer.
 Don’t just talk about it.
 Print it out and post it in a place that you routinely see.
 Writing it out may just be the nudge you need to keep your on track.

 Goals Need To Be Measured